vrcomputing/cpppython/ReadMe.md

 # cpppython

 This is a proof of concept project for educational purposes.
 It has been created in rapid prototyping approach.
 The project demonstrates how to call methods from a Python module, as well as how to create objects in Python modules.
-The main focus of this project is to demonstrate bi-directional communication between C/C++ and Python.
+The main focus of this project is to demonstrate bidirectional communication between C/C++ and Python.
 Please keep in mind that this project has been created within 4-6 hours including induction and research.

 # Features